 - Technical Production and Design: An electronic or DVD portfolio of your work, or link to an online portfolio of the same

-- Directing: A one-page directing concept for a production the student has or would like to direction AND ONE of the following: an audition as described for acting above; a video recording of a scene directed by the applicant (no more than ten minutes); or a digital copy of a directing promptbook for a production the applicant has directed
+- Directing: A one-page directing concept for a production the student has or would like to direct AND ONE of the following: an audition as described for acting above; a video recording of a scene directed by the applicant (no more than ten minutes); or a digital copy of a directing promptbook for a production the applicant has directed

 - Other: For other prospective concentrations, please contact the Director of the Graduate Program in Theatre before submitting your application to determine the appropriate work sample